Geoinformatics-Lab/pyGIS/docker/README.md

 docker run -it iamvuon/pygile_base bash
 ```

-## 6. How to manage PyGILE containers and images
+## How to manage PyGILE containers and images?

 To see all images: